Accounts

 Each account type determines how it behaves and what role it plays within the Ledger:

-- Are the only type allowed to have a negative balance (indicating funds in transit).
+- Are the only accounts allowed to go negative, which signals that funds are in transit.

-- Are automatically generated by the Ledger when an Asset is created.
+- Are automatically created by the Ledger whenever you create an Asset.

 @external/<asset-code>